‘A light that shines in the dark’

 15 John appears as his witness.
 He proclaims: ‘This is the one of whom I said: He who comes after me ranks before me because he existed before me.’
 16 Indeed, from his fulness we have, all of us, received – yes, grace in return for grace, 17 since, though the Law was given through Moses, grace and truth have come through Jesus Christ.
 18 No one has ever seen God; it is the only Son, who is nearest to the Father’s heart, who has made him known.

-We pray that the feast of Christmas will shed light on our darkness.
+We pray that the feast of Christmas will bring many to reconsider the Christian message.

-Let us open our hearts to the grace and truth which come to us in Christ.
+Let us open our hearts to the grace and truth of God.